Conscientious objector: France

 The creation of a legal status for conscientious objectors in France was the subject of a long struggle involving for instance or the much-publicised trials of Protestant activists Jacques Martin, Philippe Vernier and Camille Rombault in 1932–1933 or the hunger strike of anarchist Louis Lecoin in 1962.

 The legal status law was passed in December 1963, 43 years (and many prison sentences) after the first requests.

 In 1983, a new law passed by socialist Interior Minister Pierre Joxe considerably improved this status, simplifying the conditions under which the status would be granted.
 Conscientious objectors were then free to choose an activity in the social realm where they would spend their civil service time.
 However, in order to avoid too many applications for civil service at the expense of the military, the duration of the civil service is however kept twice as long as the military service.

 The effect of these laws was suspended in 2001 when compulsory military service was abolished in France.
 The special prison at Strasbourg for Jehovah's Witnesses, who refuse to join any military, was also abolished.

 Since 1986, the associations defending conscientious objection in France have chosen to celebrate their cause on 15 May.

 Germany

 Nazi Germany

 In Nazi Germany, conscientious objection was not recognized in the law.
 In theory, objectors would be drafted and then court-martialled for desertion.
 The practice was even harsher: going beyond the letter of an already extremely flexible law, conscientious objection was considered subversion of military strength, a crime normally punished with death.
-On September 15, 1939, August Dickmann, a Jehovah's Witness, and the first conscientious objector of the war to be executed, died by a firing squad at the Sachsenhausen concentration camp.
-Among others, Franz Jägerstätter was executed after his conscientious objection, on the grounds that he could not fight in the forces of the evil side.
+On 15 September 1939, August Dickmann, a Jehovah's Witness, and the first conscientious objector of the war to be executed, died by a firing squad at the Sachsenhausen concentration camp.
+Among others, Franz Jägerstätter was executed after his conscientious objection, on the grounds that he could not fight for an evil force.